US body announces USD 50 mn loan to promote gender equity in financing of businesses | Business

 ''Many communities across the globe face acute food security, sanitation, and financial inclusion challenges, which adversely impact women-owned enterprises,'' said vice president for DFC's Office of External Affairs Algene Sajery.

-''DFC’s support for Northern Arc is an investment in women’s economic empowerment and sends a powerful message of US government support for gender equity in India,'' he said.
+''DFC’s support for Northern Arc is an investment in women’s economic empowerment and sends a powerful message of US government support for gender equity in India,'' she said.

 ''A large proportion of these are women borrowers and entrepreneurs.
 A women-led organisation, the team strongly believes in diversity and the role women can play in generating positive outcomes for society and for the economy as a whole.
 The investment by US DFC will help Northern Arc expand financing to many such deserving borrowers,'' said Northern Arc MD and CEO Kshama Fernandes.